zeroc-ice/ice/csharp/BuildInstructionsWindows.md

 .NET Framework 4.6.1 `net461`.
 The chosen frameworks must implement .NET Standard 2.0 as that is the framework used to build Ice assemblies used by the tests.

-### Strong Name Signatures
+### Strong Name Signatures for .NET Framework 4.5 Assemblies

-You can add Strong Naming signatures to the Ice assemblies by setting the following environment variables before building these assemblies:
+You can add Strong Naming signatures to the Ice assemblies for .NET Framework 4.6 by setting the following environment variables before building these assemblies:
  - PUBLIC_KEYFILE Identity public key used to delay sign the assembly
  - KEYFILE Identity full key pair used to sign the assembly